AzureDataBox/azure-docs-rest-apis-public/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).

 ---
-uid: KeyVaultClient/2016-10-01/SetCertificateIssuer
+uid: keyvault.setcertificateissuer.setcertificateissuer
 authorization: Requires the certificates/setissuers permission.
-parameters:
+uriParameters:
     - name: api-version
       description: Use the latest service version, 2016-10-01.
-description: *content
+summary: *content
 ---

 Create/set a certificate issuer in a given key vault.